How to Apply: Software Engineering Industrial Placement

 So, if you are on track for a 2:2 degree or above and are in your penultimate year at University looking for an Industrial Placement year, then apply now.
 Our biggest tip for the application process is just to be yourself!
 If you share our vision, are eager to learn and can help push us forward, then we want you.

-Applications are open now and will close once we have received enough applications.
-This could be prior to the published close dates; therefore we encourage you to make your application promptly to avoid disappointment.
 Please note that you need to have completed both your application and online assessment prior to the indicated closing date in order to proceed with your application.

 There are four stages in the application process for a Software Engineering Industrial Placement: